fourhexagons/music-theory-practice/docs/DEPLOYMENT.md

 ---

-**Remember: This deployment process is working reliably.
-Always ask for permission before deploying, and follow the systematic research methodology for any deployment issues.**
+**Remember: Follow the mandatory staging-first deployment protocol.
+Always deploy to staging first, wait for user testing and explicit approval before deploying to production.**